-Guacamole is actually super simple to make.
+Guacamole is super simple to make.
 And in fact I have a super easy shortcut that has gotten me by for years.

-- smash up an avocado or two
+- Smash up an avocado or two

-- mix in one-tablespoon of sour cream (or Greek yogurt) for added creaminess
+- Mix in one-tablespoon of sour cream (or Greek yogurt) for added creaminess

 There are some days I want to take my guacamole dip over the top and do something a little bit ambitious, like adding smoked bacon and smoked tomatillos.
 Are you with me?